A Few Materials We Have Tumbled

 A retail page with tumbling instructions.
-Agate nodules from Botswana are one of the best-selling tumbling roughs that we have ever sold.
+Agate nodules are a favorite tumbling rough among our customers.
 These agate nodules were eroded from an igneous rock, then transported by streams and wave action.
 They can be tumbled to a superb polish, but to do that you must tumble them in coarse grit in a rotary tumbler for a few weeks - to remove the surface bruises they accumulated during stream and wave transport.

 Apache Tears & Obsidian (U.S.A)